 #1 Expedites Employee Productivity

 However, with the finely structured knowledge base, searching for information can be an effortless affair.
-This video will give you a glimpse of how to create a compelling internal knowledge base for your workforce.
+This video will give you a glimpse of how to create an internal knowledge base for your workforce.

 #2 Drives Better Decision Making